scarabhardware/ScarabIDE/README.md

 ScarabIDE is based on Mojo IDE https://github.com/embmicro/mojo-ide

-SOme parts in the code are not working yet.
+Some parts in the code are not working yet.

 Copyright (C) 2014-2015 Scarab Hardware